baghor/Sass/README.md

 Unfortunately, this is quite common.
 I listed some possible fixes [in this document](npm-fixes.md).

-### Q3: I'm stuck in one of the projects.
-Where do I get help?

-**A:** Have you extensively tried fixing the problem on your own?
-If you failed at fixing it, please **post a detailled description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
-You will get help as fast as possible!
-Please don't send me a personal message or email to fix coding problems.

-### Q4: You keep mentioning your resources page.
-Where can I find it?

-**A:** It's on my website at <http://codingheroes.io/resources>.
-You can subscribe for updates 😉

 ### Q5: What VSCode theme are you using?

 **A:** I use Oceanic Next (dimmed bg) for all my coding and course production.
 [Here is my complete VSCode setup](vscode-setup.md).

-### Q6: You use codepens in some of the lectures.
-Where can I find them?

-**A:** They are all available on my [public codepen profile](https://codepen.io/jonasschmedtmann/pens/public/).
-The ones you're looking for might be buried under some newer ones.

 ### Q7: Can I see a final version of the course projects?